impanaj07/newsanalyser/README.md

 ## 🙋 Author

 **Impana J**
-Built as a Data Science + GenAI learning project.
+Built as a  learning project.

 ---